rgambord/c99-doc/doc/sections/6/10/index.rst

 .. _9899_6.10p2:

+.. container:: snum

+   :ref:`2 <9899_6.10p2>`

-:ref:`2 <9899_6.10p2>` A preprocessing directive consists of a sequence of preprocessing tokens that satisfies the following constraints: The first token in the sequence is a # preprocessing token that (at the start of translation phase 4) is either the first character in the source file (optionally after white space containing no new-line characters) or that follows white space containing at least one new-line character.
+A preprocessing directive consists of a sequence of preprocessing tokens that satisfies the following constraints: The first token in the sequence is a # preprocessing token that (at the start of translation phase 4) is either the first character in the source file (optionally after white space containing no new-line characters) or that follows white space containing at least one new-line character.
 The last token in the sequence is the first new- line character that follows the first token in the sequence.\ [#9899_note143]_ A new-line character ends the preprocessing directive even if it occurs within what would otherwise be an invocation of a function-like macro.

 .. _9899_6.10p3:

+.. container:: snum

+   :ref:`3 <9899_6.10p3>`

-:ref:`3 <9899_6.10p3>` A text line shall not begin with a # preprocessing token.
+A text line shall not begin with a # preprocessing token.
 A non-directive shall not begin with any of the directive names appearing in the syntax.

 .. _9899_6.10p4:

+.. container:: snum

+   :ref:`4 <9899_6.10p4>`

-:ref:`4 <9899_6.10p4>` When in a group that is skipped (:ref:`6.10.1 <9899_6.10.1>`), the directive syntax is relaxed to allow any sequence of preprocessing tokens to occur between the directive name and the following new-line character.
+When in a group that is skipped (:ref:`6.10.1 <9899_6.10.1>`), the directive syntax is relaxed to allow any sequence of preprocessing tokens to occur between the directive name and the following new-line character.

 .. rubric:: Constraints

 .. _9899_6.10p5:

+.. container:: snum

+   :ref:`5 <9899_6.10p5>`

-:ref:`5 <9899_6.10p5>` The only white-space characters that shall appear between preprocessing tokens within a preprocessing directive (from just after the introducing # preprocessing token through just before the terminating new-line character) are space and horizontal-tab (including spaces that have replaced comments or possibly other white-space characters in translation phase 3).
+The only white-space characters that shall appear between preprocessing tokens within a preprocessing directive (from just after the introducing # preprocessing token through just before the terminating new-line character) are space and horizontal-tab (including spaces that have replaced comments or possibly other white-space characters in translation phase 3).

 .. rubric:: Semantics

 .. _9899_6.10p6:

+.. container:: snum

+   :ref:`6 <9899_6.10p6>`

-:ref:`6 <9899_6.10p6>` The implementation can process and skip sections of source files conditionally, include other source files, and replace macros.
+The implementation can process and skip sections of source files conditionally, include other source files, and replace macros.
 These capabilities are called preprocessing, because conceptually they occur before translation of the resulting translation unit.

 .. _9899_6.10p7:

+.. container:: snum

+   :ref:`7 <9899_6.10p7>`

-:ref:`7 <9899_6.10p7>` The preprocessing tokens within a preprocessing directive are not subject to macro expansion unless otherwise stated.
+The preprocessing tokens within a preprocessing directive are not subject to macro expansion unless otherwise stated.

 .. _9899_6.10p8:

+.. container:: snum

+   :ref:`8 <9899_6.10p8>`

-:ref:`8 <9899_6.10p8>` EXAMPLE In:
+EXAMPLE In:

 .. code-block:: text